 Dindu/Dipsung Health Post and Birthing Center

 This rural medical clinic was completed by D2N in the fall of 2014.
 From July 2017 - July 2018 there were 2500 outpatient visits.
-The government of Nepal provides both an auxillary health care worker and nurse midwife, and supplies 40 medicines on formulary.
-Family Planning and vaccinations are also provided.
+The government of Nepal provides both an auxillary health care worker and nurse midwife.
 Because the clinic was built “earthquake safe,” it withstood the 2015 earthquake without damage.
-Three days a month the government supplies vaccinations for DPT, small pox, hepatitis A, polio and BCG.
-100% of the children are receiving their vaccines.

 From July 2017 - July 2018 twelve babies were delivered.
 All 12 women participated in the four antenatal visits required by protocol.
 These interfaces create a trust between the staff at the birthing center and the mothers, making it more likely that the mothers will bring their babies back to the health post for well-baby visits and then continue to bring them as the children grow up.

 Thanks to Jarka Shrestha, an auxillary nurse midwife and skilled birthing attendant, the use of ultrasound has been a new intervention for evaluating pregnant women.
 She underwent ultrasound training and has been circulating to the six villages in the municipality every month to screen pregnant women.
-Since she has begun this practice she has screened a woman with twins and two women with breech position.
+Since she has begun this practice, pre-screening has detected a woman with twins and two women with breech position.
 All three women were referred out to a district hospital and an urban facility in a timely fashion for successful outcomes.